Salaries & JobsUpdated March 2026

 LowNational avg: $75,000High

 The Tyler metro tells a specific economic story.
 Sprawling suburbs, friendly neighbors, and enough barbecue joints to make choosing lunch a genuine dilemma.
 On the housing front, this is a housing market where the American Dream of owning a home is still financially realistic.
-For compensation in registered nurse roles, the practical upshot is a price-competitive market where providers work harder for each customer.
+For compensation in registered nurse roles, the practical upshot is a price-competitive market where local businesses work harder for each customer.
 That local reality is more useful than any national statistic.

 What Matters Most